Classes

 Beginnings I

-Winter 2024: (4 weeks)
+Summer 2024: (4 weeks)

-• eve: M/W 6:00pm – 9:00pm, January 3 – January 29
+• eve: M/W 6:00pm – 9:00pm, June 3 – June 26

-• Saturday: 11:00am – 3:00pm, January 13 – March 2 (6 weeks)
+• Saturday: 11:00am – 3:00pm, June 6 – July 13 (6 weeks)

-Fall 2023: (4 weeks)
+Spring 2024: (4 weeks)

-• eve: M/W 6:00pm – 9:00pm, September 6 – October 2
+• eve: M/W 6:00pm – 9:00pm, March 18 – April 10

-• Saturday: 11:00am – 3:00pm, September 16 – October 21 (6 weeks)
+• Saturday 11:00am – 3:00pm, April 6 – May 11 (6 weeks)

 Skill level: Best place to begin.
 All levels

-Tools required: Mask, Ear phones (not plugs), eye protection, 10′ or 12′ tape measure,
+Tools required: Ear phones (not plugs), eye protection, 10′ or 12′ tape measure,

-6″ metal rule. optional: apron, tool tote (also available at ebanista w/ school logo)
+6″ metal rule. optional: apron, tool tote

-Also recommended: Sharpening Workshop
+Also recommended: Sharpening Workshop, Material Layout & Preparation

 Beginnings I is a 4 week class with over 24 hours of instruction designed to crack open the door to the amazing world of woodworking.
 We will help you become skilled, and SAFE, and confident with two of the major tool groups.
 Machines, including the all-important table saw, and the joiner, drill press, planer, band saw, and disc sander.
 And hand power tools such as the drill, router, sander, plate joiner, and amazing new Domino.
 We will also go through an introduction to the most satisfying and versatile group of woodworking tools: hand tools.

 Each student will build a handsome serving tray.
 See photo.
 A set of good quality chisels will be required by the 3rd class.
-Ebanista has some very nice Japanese chisels for sale, or can advise students who wish to purchase on their own.
+Ebanista has some very nice Japanese chisels for sale or can advise students who wish to purchase on their own.

 *Please visit the Details tab to review our refund/cancellation policy.